axllent/mailpit/README.md

 ### Download static binary (Windows, Linux and Mac)

 Static binaries can always be found on the [releases](https://github.com/axllent/mailpit/releases/latest).
-The `mailpit` binary can extracted and copied to your `$PATH`, or simply run as `./mailpit`.
+The `mailpit` binary can be extracted and copied to your `$PATH`, or simply run as `./mailpit`.

 ### Docker